 First, review the manufacturer’s specs for each machine operating on compressed air.
 Note the recommended and minimum operating pressures.

 Start by lowering plant pressure by 10-15 PSI.
 What happens?
 Which machines shut down?
 Which operators complain?
 If everything is running just fine, keep going.
-Lower operating pressures by 1 PSI each day, making sure that you don’t drop below the minimum for any of your machines.
+Lower operating pressures by 1 PSI each day, making sure that you don’t drop system pressure below the minimum for any of your machines.
 Be sure to include your team in the process: warn them before you start the test, explain what it is you are trying to do, and gather their input throughout the process.

 If you can successfully lower plant pressure to within 3-5 PSI of your minimum operating pressure, congratulations — you just saved a bunch of money, and it didn’t cost you a thing.